Supported playgroups for parents and children

 The study found that parents who attended more regularly reported more benefits than parents who attended less often, particularly in relation to understanding their children's development.
 There was a higher level of attendance by parents who were considered by facilitators to be more highly engaged with other parents, their own children and the facilitator.
 Barriers to attendance that were most commonly cited by parents were their children's health or behaviour, transport difficulties, the ability to relate to other parents, and the health of the parent.

-Jackson's (2011) analysis of qualitative data from her 2009 study of three supported playgroups5 found the groups were supportive to parents in eight main ways:
+Jackson's (2011) analysis of data gathered in her 2009 PhD thesis that studied three supported playgroups† found the groups facilitated a social environment that was supportive to parents in eight main ways:

-Friendship and social network support - emphasis on developing relationships and providing opportunities for parents to socialise.
+- Friendship and social network support was evident in the supported playgroup's emphasis on developing relationships and providing opportunities for parents to socialise.
+This helped to lessen social isolation experienced by families and contribute to parents' feeling of wellbeing and confidence.

-Relational support - such as mediation when tensions between playgroup participants arose, which further supported the development of positive relationships.
+- Relational support was encouraged through techniques such as mediation when tensions between playgroup participants arose, which further supported the development of positive relationships.

-Peer support - parents informally learnt from one another through observing other parents and children at similar stages of development.
+- Peer support, where parents informally learnt from one another through observing other parents and children at similar stages of development.

-Emotional support - a focus by facilitators on nurturing parents helped to promote positive outcomes for children.
+- Emotional support, where a focus by facilitators on nurturing parents helped to promote positive outcomes for children.

-Parenting role support - using a strengths-based approach.
+- Parenting role support was identified by facilitators as a critical part of their role and was achieved by using a strengths-based approach.
 Taking care not to criticise parents, the playgroups provided a space for parents to feel supported in their parenting role.

-Information and resource support - provided at a time and place that best suited parents' needs.
+- Information and resource support was provided to parents by facilitators at a time and place that best suited their needs.

-"Circle of care" support - professionals from other groups could discuss needs of parents with facilitators, and the knowledge gained from these discussions helped build the parents' capacity to engage in the playgroup.
+- "Circle of care" support benefited parents in that professionals from other groups could discuss needs of parents with facilitators, and the knowledge gained from these discussions helped build the parents' capacity to engage in the playgroup.

-Multidisciplinary support - the attendance of other professionals at the playgroup at the request of parents enabled parents to access services that may not have otherwise been available to them in a non-clinical environment.
+- Multidisciplinary support was facilitated by the attendance of other professionals at the playgroup at the request of parents and enabled parents to access services that may not have otherwise been available to them in a non-clinical environment.

 Benefits for children

-Box 3: Disadvantaged families' use of playgroups: Longitudinal findings
+Box 5.
+Disadvantaged families use of playgroups: Longitudinal findings

-Hancock et al. (2012) used data from Growing up in Australia: The Longitudinal Study of Australian Children (LSAC) project to explore the association between participation in playgroup (inclusive of all types of playgroups and parent-child groups) and outcomes for children aged 4 to 5 years.
+Hancock et al. (2012) used data from Growing up in Australia: The Longitudinal Study of Australian Children (LSAC) project to explore the association between participation in playgroup and outcomes for children aged 4 to 5 years.
+This study includes all types of playgroup models, including community and supported playgroups, as well as parent-child groups operating across Australia.
+The key outcomes measured were learning competence (assessing language, literacy, numeracy and approach to learning) and social and emotional functioning (relating to the child's peer relationships, pro-social behaviour, internalising problems, externalising problems and hyperactivity).

 Hancock et al. (2012) demonstrated that disadvantaged families were least likely to attend but most likely to benefit from attending playgroup.
 Both boys and girls from disadvantaged families who had attended playgroup scored 3-4% higher in learning competence than those who had not attended playgroup.
 Girls from disadvantaged families who attended playgroup scored 5% higher on social and emotional functioning than those who did not attend playgroup.